 What is an immigration bond in Miami?

-An immigration bail bond in Miami is needed to secure the discharge of a person who is detained by the Immigration and Customs Enforcement (ICE).
-In other words, a Miami immigration bail bond is an insurance bond which represents a contract between the Department of Homeland Security (DHS), the foreign citizen who is being arrested and the party posting the bond.
+An immigration bail bond in Miami is needed to secure the discharge of a person who is detained by Immigration and Customs Enforcement (ICE).
+In other words, a Miami immigration bail bond is an insurance bond that represents a contract between the Department of Homeland Security (DHS), the foreign citizen who is being arrested, and the party posting the bond.

 Who is a candidate for an immigration bail bond in Miami?

 Any person who is a foreign citizen or a legal permanent resident in the U.S. and was detained by the ICE qualifies for an immigration bail bond application in Miami.

 How much does an immigration bail bond cost?